Displagent/displagent-docs/docs/setup/download-and-install.md

 **I recommend the [Raspberry Pi 4 Model B (8 GB)](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).**

-The Raspberry Pi Model 4 B comes in three different RAM capacities, namely, the 2 GB, 4 GB, and 8 GB.
+The Raspberry Pi Model 4 B comes in three different RAM capacities, namely, the 2 GB, the 4 GB, and the 8 GB.

 Displagent is confirmed to run extremely well on the 8 GB model, the 4 GB model is yet to be determined, but the 2 GB model has proven insufficient with early users and is therefore not recommended.